juliaspacheco/projetoBackend/readme.md

-# Clonar projeto do gitHub, criar confguração da API e testar
+# Clonar projeto do gitHub, criar a configuração do arquivo de rotas
 * Copiar url do projeto no gitHub
 * Abrir o gitBash